The Sedgefield community has a number of charitable organisations it is whole-heartedly involved with.

 Sedgefield Animal Matters - The much needed local arm of KAWS Knysna thanks to a group of local committed animal lovers.
 Also find them on Facebook.

 NSRI-The National Sea Rescue Institute is made up of volunteers who risk their lives without pay to rescue people or animals in trouble at sea.
 In 2014 a boathouse was built for a Sedgefield boat at Myoli beach thanks to Dr Nico Van Aardt, Mario Ferreira, Sedgefield Lions Club, the local community and Kynsa Municipality. www.nsri.org.za

-Sedgefield Lions- supports other charitable organisations and worthy causes in our community.
+Sedgefield Lions - raises funds for their own project and supports other charitable organisations and worthy causes in our community.